mkazlauskas/webassembly-loader-sw/README.md

 <!-- [![node][node]][node-url] -->
 <!-- [![cover][cover]][cover-url] -->

+# webassembly-loader-sw

+Fork of [webassembly-loader](https://github.com/DrSensor/webassembly-loader) with the following changes:
+- Remove 4000 limit for inline wasm.
+There's no such limitation in service worker environment.
+- Update `new WebAssembly.Instance` by providing importObject arg.
+Add extra options to customize it.

 # webassembly-loader

 > this loader can also be used as a library <sup>↙ see [who use this?](#who-use-this)</sup>